-Another possibility, in certain situations, is to show that your employer deliberately caused you do perform some task that was unreasonably hazardous or required you to perform an inherently dangerous job without proper protection, either intending to cause you harm or demonstrating reckless disregard for your wellbeing.
+Another possibility, in certain situations, is to show that your employer deliberately caused you do perform some task that was unreasonably hazardous or required you to perform an inherently dangerous job without proper protection, either intending to cause you harm or demonstrating reckless disregard for your well-being.
 In a few cases, it may be possible to sue your employer, regardless of Worker’s Compensation coverage, by showing that the company deliberately and knowingly placed you in unreasonable danger.
-Only an experienced personal injury attorney will be able to determine if this argument is likely to hold up in your case.
+Only an experienced personal injury attorney in Providence will be able to determine if this argument is likely to hold up in your case.

 Negotiating with the Disability Carrier for Your Benefits

 Insurance carriers have some rights to call the shots when it comes to spending their money on your claim.
 For example, if your doctor thinks you will benefit from a new, state-of-the-art treatment, your disability insurance carrier might deny it, saying it is a non-standard treatment.
-Or your vocational rehabilitation counselor may be pressuring you to accept training for a job that simply doesn’t appeal to you, and seems to be disregarding your preferences.
+Or your vocational rehabilitation counsellor may be pressuring you to accept training for a job that simply doesn’t appeal to you, and seems to be disregarding your preferences.
 In situations like these, a good lawyer can be an invaluable resource who can negotiate with the adjuster to see that you get the medical benefits that you need and are retrained for a job that you want.

 Free Legal Conference on Your Comp Case